azat-io/eslint-plugin-perfectionist/readme.md

 ### Is it safety?

 On the whole, yes.
 We are very careful to make sure that the work of the plugin does not negatively affect the work of the code.
-For example, the plugin takes into account spread operators in JSX and objects, comments to the code, exports with `*`.
+For example, the plugin takes into account spread operators in JSX and objects, comments to the code.
 Safety is our priority.
 If you encounter any problem, you can create an [issue](https://github.com/azat-io/eslint-plugin-perfectionist/issues/new/choose).

 ### Why not Prettier?